Glossary 📖

 How to Avoid the Trap of Fake Coins and Weak Crypto Projects: A Smart Investor’s Guide

 In 2026–2026, while the number of rug pulls has decreased in some segments, the financial damage per incident has grown significantly.
-Falling for these traps is unfortunately common because they exploit greed, FOMO (fear of missing out), and the fast-moving nature of crypto.
+Falling for these traps is unfortunately common because they exploit greed, panic buying (fear of missing out), and the fast-moving nature of crypto.
 The good news?
 Most scams show clear warning signs if you know where to look.

 This guide equips you with practical, actionable strategies to protect your capital and focus only on projects with real potential.